Time to Win, Vol. II: Critical

 Much Music gave the album an 8/10 saying "you can feel the emotions that DWW were trying to project when listening to each song."
 Much Music also praised the song "Work" saying Down with Webster and Far East Movement "mesh perfectly" and commented on the lyrics saying "However, there was a consistent theme of winning and girls and you can tell that the boys have matured through their dope lyrics."
-Patrick Langlois of MusiquePlus gave the album 7.5 out of 10.

 Grace Duffy of Under The Gun Review gave the album nine out of ten stars saying that the album is "fast-paced and exhilarating throughout, but deftly mixes a diverse range of sounds, lyrical themes, and instruments" and also adding that "The mixing of styles is a striking enhancement of its appeal, its variety and accessibility ensuring it should reach the widest audience possible." bestfan.com said that Time to Win, Vol. 2 "won us over from the first to the last song."

 Al Kratina of the Montreal Gazette gave the album two and a half stars out of five saying "It's all popped collars, testosterone, and pick-up lines, like someone turned a drag race into open mic night" but also adding that one may begin "appreciating the organic drums, the hand-clap production in Professional and the occasional electronic flourish in Go Time."